 Hold Water: This will mean hold your oars still in the water and resist the forward movement.
 Often the instruction will be for two of the rowers on one side to hold water.
 Eg. 1 and 3 Hold Water or alternatively Hold Water Port or Hold Water Starboard can be given.
 This is useful when turning the boat quickly as the keel tends to resist the turning of the boat so extra turning force is needed than that which the rudder can give on its own.

-Oars: Cease pulling and hold the oars in horizontal position at right angles to boat.
-This instruction is also given prior to giving the order ‘give way together’ to alert the rowers to stand by.
+Easy Oars/All: Cease pulling and hold the oars in horizontal position at right angles to boat.

 Toss your Oars: This instruction means hold oars vertically with looms resting on the bottom.